 Before I start, I spoke with MC by phone for a few more details.
 Regarding this email, let’s deal with things in order, first her hourly.
 You live in California in a high rent district. $85 an hour for someone with 35 years experience isn’t out of line.
 Typical rates across the country are $35 (midwest) to $100 (NY).
 I charge $50 (25+yrs exp).
-My friend Sally (35 years exp) charges $60 but she lives in a relatively low rent area (Albuquerque).
+A friend charges $60 but she lives in a relatively low rent area.
 Patternworks Inc in LA has a sterling reputation and I think their prices are competitive for that market.
 By phone, I could tell you were not trying to be a budget buster and that you were willing to pay competitive rates for productive results.

 By phone, we discussed the fit meetings of which three elements were outstanding.

 - There was no difference in samples between fittings.

 - She berates her staff in your presence.
 Ouch.

 - She runs up time on the clock, charging hourly.